 Long-haired Dachshund Temperament

-The long-haired Dachshund is very similar to that of the shorthair Dachshund; they are curious, stubborn, happy, motivated by treats, and very intelligent.
+The long-haired Dachshund is very similar to that the short-haired Dachshund; they are curious, stubborn, happy, motivated by treats, and very intelligent.
 They can be tenacious and expect you to cater to them and yes, they can easily excavate your yard for you in just a few hours if left alone too long.

 A long-haired Dachshund is typically thought to be sweeter, calmer, easier to train, and generally more laid back than the other two coat varieties.
-A true long-haired, one that does not have a shorthair or even wirehair parent will be a family companion and not pick one favorite person in the home.
+A true long-haired, one that does not have a short-haired or even wirehair parent will be a family companion and not pick one favorite person in the home.

-My current long-haired Dachshund, Derek, has one long-haired parent (his mother) and one shorthair parent (his father).
+My current long-haired Dachshund, Derek, has one long-haired parent (his mother) and one short-haired parent (his father).
 I raised him from birth and while he has the look of a long-haired Dachshund, he is most definitely a one-person dog and is extremely stubborn.

 The long-haired Doxie I had before Derek was his mother, Dawn and she had two long-haired parents.
 Her temperament was truly phenomenal; she loved everyone and never met a stranger.
 She did not have a favorite person but spent time with each family member.

-How Much Exercise Does a long-haired Dachshund Need?
+How Much Exercise Does A Long-haired Dachshund Need?

-The exercise requirements for a long-haired Dachshund is the same as with any coat type, they will need at least 30 minutes of fast-paced exercise a day.
+The exercise requirements for a long-haired Dachshund are the same as with any coat type, they will need at least 30 minutes of fast-paced exercise a day.
 It is better for them if they can get 30 minutes in the morning and then another 30 minutes in the evening.